traderepublic/Cilicon/README.md

 The [Github Actions Provisioner](/Cilicon/Provisioner/Github%20Actions/GithubActionsProvisioner.swift) provisions the image with the runner download URL, a registration token, the runner name and runner labels.

-The Process Provisioner runs an executable of your choice when provisioning and deprovisioning a bundle.
-It passes the bundle path, the action as well as any extra arguments of your choice to the executable.
+The [Process Provisioner](Cilicon/Provisioner/Process/ProcessProvisioner.swift) runs an executable of your choice when provisioning and deprovisioning a bundle.
+It passes the bundle path, the action (either `provision` or `deprovision`) as well as any extra arguments of your choice to the executable.

 You may also opt out of using a provisioner by setting the provisioner type to `none`.
 This may work fine with services like Buildkite which use non-expiring registration tokens.